MoneroKon/website/index.md

 ### Sponsorship

-If your company would like to be sponsor of MoneroKon and/or have an exhibit space (2m x 2m), reach out to us at: sponsor@monerokon.com
+If your company would like to be a sponsor of MoneroKon and/or have an exhibit space (2m x 2m), reach out to us at: sponsor@monerokon.com

 ### Connect with us